sanhitamj/elderly_fraud_detection/README.md

 The goal of this project is to understand the data, and using data-science techniques raise reasonable red flags.
 It may not be possible to get back to those particular cases, but the idea is to learn the pattern and alert authorities about how low-level cheating, frauds happen.

 Previously, the state government used red flags like, if the charitable donations are over $100 or if a single cash transaction is over certain amount.
-This is not a very clever way to handle such a big and varied dataset.
-For 9000+ people, there are almost 200,000 red flags.
+This is not a very clever way to handle such a big and varied dataset and there are too many red flags.
 It is a waste of resources like accountants' time and in turn tax-payers' money.

 The other part of the system is that the bureaucrats do not look into the cases for whom monthly income (Estate) is less than $3000.
 So it is important to find outliers within low-income people too.